owenxuli/cs50-final-project/design.md

 ## notation.html

 The purpose of this project was to design a website to help beginner chess enthusiasts, like us, learn to navigate the game of chess.
-This page
+This page introduces the written notation that chess players use to describe motion on a chessboard.
+We provide a chessboard that indicates what each square on the board is called, as well as how each piece is differentiated between the two colors.
+As learners, nobody is expected to understand everything just by reading, so we provided a link to answer.html which will be explained in the section below.

+## asnwer.html

+This site is a follow-up of notation.html.
+We delivered a board with a set position, the aim of the user is to follow the instructions given in each textbox indicating a move by a specific piece.
+The user can test their knowledge by attempting to fill in the correct responses for each corresponding textbox with the notation they learned in notation.html.

 ## openings.html

+Given the openings in homepage.html, we want to see what the position looks like on a chessboard.
+This page offers an image of each opening and their basic informations which include: move order, pros vs cons, and chess masters who play this opening.
+We implemented a vertical menue bar that enables users to click on the opening of their choice and learn about them.

 ## register.html